daddel80/notepadpp-multireplace/README.md

   - **Matches** — Toggles the column displaying the number of hits for each entry.
   - **Replaced** — Toggles the column displaying the number of replacements made.
   - **Comments** — Toggles the user comment column.
+  - **Modified** — Toggles the timestamp column showing when each entry was last changed.
   - **Delete Button** — Toggles the column containing the 'X' button for deleting rows.
 - **List Results:**
   - **Show list statistics** — Displays a summary line below the list (Active entries, Total items, Selected items).